dmerejkowsky/blog/content/post/0073-let-s-build-chuck-norris-part-6-android-cross-compilation.md

 ## Build requirements

-It's now time to introduce a new conan feature, the build requirements.
+It's now time to introduce a new Conan feature, the build requirements.

 Basically build requirements are packages you only need when building something from sources.
-See the [conan docs](https://docs.conan.io/en/latest/devtools/build_requires.html) for more information.
+See the [Conan docs](https://docs.conan.io/en/latest/devtools/build_requires.html) for more information.

 So, here's the plan: